 Mental health is a top priority in our communities

 At the 2016 Bridge to Health Conference, participants identified mental health as a major issue of concern in Northland communities.
-The 2019 Duluth Community Health Needs Assessment also determined that mental health was a top priority for the community to address.
+The 2019 and 2022 Duluth Community Health Needs Assessments also determined that mental health was a top priority for the community to address.

 The Clarity Project, A regional collaborative working to address the gaps in the continuum of mental health care – and crisis care, specifically, is another collaborative Generations has been a part of.
 Generations’ contribution to The Clarity Project includes the development, distribution, and analysis of a survey designed to assess the existing adult mental health crisis care resources and gaps in the greater Duluth area.